whataboutyou-ai/eunomia/examples/mcp_planetary_weather/README.md

 - Define access control policies that restrict tool usage based on parameters
 - Set up audit logging for authorization decisions

-The server provides weather information tools for Mars, Jupiter, Saturn, and Venus, but access is controlled through Eunomia policies that, as an example, only allow queries for dates in 2025.
+The server provides weather information tools for Mars, Jupiter, Saturn, and Venus, but access is controlled through Eunomia policies that demonstrate different authorization patterns based on tool names and time parameters.

 ## Usage